yellow-footed-honeyguide/uc/Readme.md

 ## Features
 🌋 Pure Muscle, No Fluff! 💪

-Crafted in the mighty C language, uc (Unix Calculator) stands alone with zero dependencies!
+Crafted in the mighty C language, uc (Unix Calculator) stands alone with almost zero dependencies!
 Ultimate lone wolf! 🐺

 🌋 Epic Number Display! 🚀

 Long numbers?
 No problem! uc (Unix Calculator) formats them with style, making complex calculations easy to read! 😎

+🌋 Type with Familiar Finesse! ⌨️
+uc (Unix Calculator) embraces your ~/.inputrc! 🏠 Unleash your bash and zsh muscle memory as you effortlessly navigate, edit, and recall commands like a seasoned pro! 😎 Let your fingers fly across the keyboard, harnessing the power of familiar hotkeys and shortcuts!

 🌋 Tackle Giant Numbers! 💪